Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/assignments/assignment-4.md

 Take a look at the examples here to get an idea of how to get started with D3:

 - https://github.com/soggybag/d3-examples
+	- Line
+	- Area
+	- Pack
+	- Bubble
-	- line
+	- Hierarchy
-	- area
+	- Treemap
-	- pack
+	- Pie/Arc
-	- hierarchy
+	- Axis
-	- pie/arc
+	- Scales
 - https://github.com/soggybag/FEW-2-5-Data-Visualization-D3
 	- maps